 *Emergency telephone numbers, your doctor's phone number, and your work phone number

-Copies will be made and the original documents will be returned to you the day of registration.
+Copies will be made and the original documents will be returned to you.

 North Carolina requires that all children entering school receive a health assessment within one year prior to entering kindergarten.
-Kindergarten Heath Assessment Report, Form PPS-2K, will be included in the kindergarten registration packet.
 These may be completed by your child's physician or the McDowell County Health Department.

 Thanks so much!!